Cottage | 2 bedrooms | sleeps 4

-The property has free wireless internet access and a flat screen TV with DVD player, plus a second TV in the master bedroom.
+The property has free wireless internet access and a flat screen TV with DVD player.

 There is no telephone at the property and guests should note that the mobile phone signal can be variable within the thick walls of the cottage.

 Where a letting exceeds seven nights, a mid-stay clean, bed and towel change are included in the price.
 Additional housekeeping services may be available on request.

 Southview does accept children, however, guests with young children should note the following factors:

 •Both flights of stairs in the cottage are very steep and windy;